danprzy/js-exercises/README.md

-# js-exercises# js-exercises
+# js-exercises
-> Basic vanilla JavaScript exercises divided into branches
+> Basic vanilla JavaScript exercises
-*  branch task_9-1 - using a function to calculate area of triangle
+*  9-1.functions - using a function to calculate area of triangle
-*  branch task_9-2 - merge arrays and add new element only if the element does't exist in the array
+*  9-2.array - merge arrays and add new element only if the element does't exist in the array
-*  branch task_9-3 - using string methods
+*  9-3.strings - using methods of the string
-*  branch task_9-4 -
+*  9-4.loops - using nested loops to create pyramid of stars
-*  branch task_9-5 -
+*  9-5.DOM - Manipulating the DOM
-*  branch task_9-6 -
+*  9-6.DOM_Events - Assigning event handlers using DOM object property